Mayer Zald

 Mayer Nathan Zald (June 17, 1931 – August 7, 2012) was an American sociologist.
-He was a professor of sociology, social work and business administration at the University of Michigan, noted for contributions to the sociology of organizations and social movements.
+He was a professor of sociology, social work and business administration at the University of Michigan, he made contributions to the sociology of organizations and social movements.

 Biography

 Mayer Zald was born in Detroit on June 17, 1931.
 His Ph.D. advisor and mentor was Morris Janowitz.
 His doctoral dissertation was on Multiple Goals and Staff Relations: A Comparative Study of Correctional Institutions for Juvenile Delinquents.
 He earned both his BA (1953) and PhD (1961) at University of Michigan, with MA (1955) from the University of Hawaiʻi.
 He then taught at the University of Chicago (1960–1964) and Vanderbilt University (1964–1977), before returning to the University of Michigan in 1977.